Privacy Policy

 Sometimes we have a legal duty to provide personal information to other organisations including:

-• if the court orders that we provide the information; and
+• if the court orders that we provide the information;

-• in order to find and stop crime and fraud; or if there are serious risks to the public, our staff or to
+• in order to find and stop crime and fraud;

 There may also be rare occasions when the risk to others is so great that we need to share information straight away.